 Manufacturers who also opt to develop a mobile scanning application can either white label the Soom mobile app or embed the Soom software development kit (SDK) into an existing application.

 “Our eIFU solution delivers on Soom’s mission to use the power and efficiency of technology to improve patient safety and outcomes—for everyone,” added Kim.
 “Like all that we do, this solution creates a great user experience and delivers the absolute most relevant information to the end user, all with a simple scan.”

 Medical device manufacturers that are interested in delivering eIFU to users from a mobile scan can learn more at www.Soom.com.

-Soom uses proven technology and science to improve safety, collaboration, efficiency and equality throughout the healthcare value chain.
-Headquartered in Boston and a pioneer in the industry, it offers a mobile and cloud-based enterprise SaaS platform that provides medical device manufacturers with a simple solution that enables master data accuracy, data governance, error correction, and, ultimately, improved patient safety.
-The Soom platform was built with blockchain principles and is compliant with GS1 standards and FDA UDI regulations.
+Soom uses proven technology and science to enable interoperability, safety, collaboration and efficiency throughout the healthcare value chain.
+Headquartered in Boston, with offices worldwide, and a pioneer in the industry, we offer a cloud-based enterprise SaaS platform that provides the healthcare industry with a simple solution that enables master data accuracy, data governance, error correction, and, ultimately, improved patient safety.
+The Soom platform is a powerful knowledge graph connecting siloed databases and is compliant with GS1 standards and global UDI regulations.
 For more information, visit www.Soom.com or follow us on Twitter, LinkedIn and Facebook.